AGI remains unsolved.

 • Data Retention Agreements.
 We will work closely with model providers to ensure that no data from the Semi-Private Evaluation set is retained.
 This includes collaborating on best practices to prevent unintended data persistence.
 Our goal is to minimize any risk of data leakage while maintaining the integrity of our evaluation process.

 • API/Compute Contributions (No Control).
-We may accept unrestricted API credits or compute from any donor, including labs.
+We may accept unrestricted API credits or compute from any sponsor, including labs.
 Contributions provide no editorial, methodological, or scheduling control and no preferential access.
 All such support is disclosed.

 • Publication Timing (No Withholding).
 For unreleased models, we publish no later than 30 days after public release, or 30 days after evaluation completion if already public, whichever is earlier.
-Donors cannot impose additional embargoes.
+Sponsors cannot impose additional embargoes.

 • Not a Development Tool.
 Our evaluations are intended to assess a model’s performance, not serve as an iterative development tool.
 Providers should not expect continuous optimization cycles based on our feedback.